Tropical Fish

 Dwarf Saltwater Angelfish Species

-You can usually buy them at your local saltwater fish store and you can expect to pay anywhere from $20 to $50, depending on the location.
+You can usually buy dwarf angelfish at your local saltwater fish store and you can expect to pay anywhere from $20 to $50, depending on the location.
 They can be relatively hardy if acclimated properly and introduced to an established tank.
 They will not do well (and will most likely not make it) in a tank going through the aquarium nitrogen cycle.

 Bicolor Angelfish